Posted On Dec 26, 2019

-Suicidal thoughts and attempts are the biggest risk in nearly 10-15% people with bipolar disorder.
-If your suicidal thoughts are growing stronger and you are almost on the verge of making an attempt, then you need an emergency medical help.
+Suicidal thoughts and attempts are the biggest risks in nearly 10-15% of people with bipolar disorder.
+If your suicidal thoughts are growing stronger and you are almost on the verge of making an attempt, then you need emergency medical help.
 Make sure that someone stays with you always in such situations.
 You may contact a friend or a family member to make an appointment with the doctor.

 How is the diagnosis made?

-Diagnosis of bipolar disorder is not possible unless the stage has reached to a severe mania.
+Diagnosis of bipolar disorder is not possible unless the stage has reached severe mania.
 When your doctor suspects that you have bipolar disorder, he/she adopts a different approach to diagnose and confirm your condition.